Marginal Fermi liquids from Fermi surfaces coupled via matrix boson gas

 In \cite{Patel_Kondo}, the authors perform a comprehensive analysis of a particular model of heavy fermions, with SYK like slave boson interactions that has a well controlled large-$N$ limit.
 It captures several features of such systems, like the properties of FL and $\text{FL}^*$ phases and the critical point under a single umbrella.

-In the current article, which is significantly less ambitious in scope, we analyze a similar but simplified model with their SYK coupling replaced with a matrix scalar boson using an idea that we borrow from \cite{Kachru_NFL1, Kachru_NFL2, Raghu_3D_Kachru_NFL}.
-We show the condition under which the model is not so badly controlled in large-$N$ limit and we study it at $T=0$ right at the critical point.
+In the current article, which is significantly less ambitious in scope, we analyze a similar but simplified model with their SYK coupling replaced with a matrix scalar boson using an idea that we borrow from \cite{Kachru_NFL1, Kachru_NFL2, Raghu_3D_Kachru_NFL, Wilsonian_NFL_Raghu_Kachru} and analyze the system in the large-$N$ limit at $T=0$.

-The paper is organized as follows, in Sec. \ref{sec:Model_Definition}, we first write down the model that we study.
-In Sec. \ref{sec:history}, we give a very brief overview of related works which then naturally leads to the motivation for our specific model.
-In Sec. \ref{sec:saddle_point_solution} we provide the large-$N$ self energies for our model which we then use to evaluate the specific heat capacities for both fermions and bosons in Sec. \ref{sec:Specific_Heat} ending in Sec \ref{sec:summary} with an outlook.
+The paper is organized as follows, in Sec. \ref{sec:Model_Definition}, we first provide some backdrop before writing down the model that we study.
+In Sec. \ref{sec:history}, we give a very brief overview of related works focusing on large-$N$ methods for critical metals.
+In Sec. \ref{sec:Exponent_Analysis} and Sec. \ref{app:scaling_analysis} we obtain the $d=z+1$ condition for marginal Fermi liquids.
+In Sec. \ref{sec:saddle_point_solution} we provide the large-$N$ self energies for our model which we then use to evaluate the fermion spectral function in Sec. \ref{sec:Spectral_Functions} and the specific heat capacities for both fermions and bosons in Sec. \ref{sec:Specific_Heat} ending in Sec \ref{sec:summary} with an outlook.